Dawson Creek: History

 Dawson Creek is named after the watercourse of the same name, itself named after George Mercer Dawson who led a surveying team through the area in August 1879; a member of the team labelled the creek with Dawson's name.
 The community that formed by the creek was one of many farming communities established by European-Canadian settlers moving west through the Peace River Country.
 When the Canadian government began issuing homestead grants to settlers under the Dominion Lands Act in 1912, the pace of migration increased.
 With the opening of a few stores and hotels in 1919 and the incorporation of the Dawson Creek Co-operative Union on May 28, 1921, Dawson Creek became a dominant business centre in the area.
 After much speculation by land owners and investors, the Northern Alberta Railways built its western terminus 3 km (2 mi) from Dawson Creek.
 The golden spike was driven on December 29, 1930, and the first passenger train arrived on January 15, 1931.
 The arrival of the railway and the construction of grain elevators attracted more settlers and business to the settlement.
 The need to provide services for the rapidly growing community led Dawson Creek to incorporate as a village in May 1936.
 A small wave of refugees from the Sudetenland settled in the area in 1939 as World War II was beginning.
 The community exceeded 500 people in 1941.

 Upon entering the war, the United States decided to build a transportation corridor to connect the US mainland to Alaska.
 In 1942, thousands of US Army personnel, engineers, and contractors poured into the city – the terminal of rail transport – to construct the Alaska Highway.
 The highway was completed in less than a year; even after the workers involved in its construction departed, population and economic growth continued.
-In February 1943, a major fire and explosion in a livery barn, packed with road-building supplies including dynamite, caused serious damage to the center of town; five people were killed and 150 injured.
+In February 1943, a major fire and explosion in a livery barn, packed with road-building supplies including dynamite, caused serious damage to the centre of town; five people were killed and 150 injured.
 Dawson Creek became a RCAF station during WWII, in September 1944.
 The station disbanded in March 1946.